 Technology Resources are defined as the District's network, servers, computer workstations, telephones, peripherals, applications, databases, library catalog, online resources, Internet access, e-mail, online class activities and any other technology designated for use by the District for users.

-Education in the proper use of the District's Technology Resources will be provided for employees and students with emphasis on safe and ethical use.
-Education is designed to promote District standards and Acceptable Use of Technology Resources as set forth in the NISD Internet Filtering and Safety Program, Board Policy, and Acceptable Use Guidelines.
-Education promotes safety in electronic communications, including the Internet, appropriate online behavior, and cyber bullying awareness and response.
-Copies of Acceptable Use guidelines will be provided to all users.
+Education in the proper use of technology resources will be provided for employees and students with emphasis on safe and ethical use.
+Education is designed to promote district standards and acceptable use of technology resources as set forth in the NISD Internet Filtering and Safety Program, Board Policy, and Acceptable Use Guidelines.
+Education promotes safety in electronic communications, including the internet, appropriate online behavior, and cyber bullying awareness and response.
+Copies of acceptable use guidelines will be provided to all users.